bormaxi8080/starred/README.md

 ## Python

+- [i3visio/osrframework](https://github.com/i3visio/osrframework) - OSRFramework, the Open Sources Research Framework is a AGPLv3+ project by i3visio focused on providing API and tools to perform more accurate online researches.
+- [000pp/Pinkerton](https://github.com/000pp/Pinkerton) - 🕵️ Python project to crawl for JavaScript files and search for secrets like API keys, authorization tokens, hardcoded password or related.
+- [anmolksachan/wayBackLister](https://github.com/anmolksachan/wayBackLister) - A New Approach to Directory Bruteforce with WaybackLister v1.0
+- [thewhiteh4t/nexfil](https://github.com/thewhiteh4t/nexfil) - OSINT tool for finding profiles by username
 - [cesc0sec/SecResearch](https://github.com/cesc0sec/SecResearch) -
 - [spipm/Depixelization_poc](https://github.com/spipm/Depixelization_poc) - Depix is a PoC for a technique to recover plaintext from pixelized screenshots.
 - [lmnr-ai/index](https://github.com/lmnr-ai/index) - The SOTA Open-Source Browser Agent for autonomously performing complex tasks on the web